-We are proud to announce that we have been named a 2021 Best Place to Work for Disability Inclusion by the Disability Equality Index (DEI).
+We are proud to announce that we have been named a 2023 Best Place to Work for Disability Inclusion by the Disability Equality Index (DEI).

-The DEI is a comprehensive benchmarking tool that helps companies build a roadmap of measurable, tangible actions that they can take to achieve disability inclusion and equality.
+The Disability Equality Index (DEI) is a comprehensive benchmarking tool that helps companies build a roadmap of measurable, tangible actions that they can take to achieve disability inclusion and equality.
 Each company receives a score, on a scale of zero (0) to 100, with those earning 80 and above recognized as a “Best Place to Work for Disability Inclusion.”

 The DEI is a joint initiative of the American Association of People with Disabilities (AAPD), the nation’s largest disability rights organization, and Disability:IN, the global business disability inclusion network, to collectively advance the inclusion of people with disabilities.
 The organizations are complementary and bring unique strengths that make the project relevant and credible to corporations and the disability community.
 The tool was developed by the DEI Advisory Committee, a diverse group of business leaders, policy experts, and disability advocates.

 In 2023, 485 corporations utilized the DEI to benchmark their disability inclusion efforts.
 The 2023 DEI measured: Culture & Leadership; Enterprise-Wide Access; Employment Practices (Benefits, Recruitment, Employment, Education, Retention & Advancement, Accommodations); Community Engagement; Supplier Diversity; Non-U.S. Operations (Non- Weighted).
 In 2023, the DEI included a new, non-weighted Community Engagement question that asked whether a company included an accessibility statement on their public facing website.